aholmes/blog.aaronholmes.net/source/reading_an_http_request_response_body_from_exceptions.rst

     "{\"Message\":\"The index 'products' for service 'search' was not found.\"}"

-.. tags:: c#, .net, http, debugging
+.. tags:: C#, .NET, HTTP, Debugging